weaveworks/weave/site/weavedns.md

 other over the weave network.
 One such container needs to be started on every weave host, by invoking the weave script command `launch-dns`.
-Application containers are then instructed to use WeaveDNS as their nameserver by supplying the `--with-dns` option when starting them.
+Application containers are then instructed to use weaveDNS as their nameserver by supplying the `--with-dns` option when starting them.
 Giving any container a hostname in the `.weave.local` domain registers it in weaveDNS.
 For example: